Constitution of Shakespeare on the Lawn

 - a) appoint staff positions.
 These include, but are not limited to, Light and Weapons Keeper, Alumni Chair/Historian, Social Chair(s), Assistant Fundraising Chair, Assistant Publicity Officer, and Webmaster.

-- b) Establish a working budget for SotL at the first officers meeting of the academic year.
+- b) Establish a working budget for SotL at the first executive meeting of the academic year.
 This budget must take into account any budgets previously created for that year (for example, a budget submitted to Student Council.)
 The officers shall calculate at this point 5% of the working budget.
 This amount, or $200, whichever is higher, shall be the maximum amount available to be allotted to any one small SotL project for that year.
 The working budget shall set financial guidelines for that academic year and following summer.
 Any and all revisions to the working budget must be approved by all officers.

 - All officers are responsible for familiarizing themselves with the content of SotL’s constitution.